 | Free trial | First month free, no card | Plus plan with limits | Free plan | Free trial | Free plan |

-- You're on Notion Business already / solo workflow → Method 1: Notion AI Meeting Notes
+- Already on Notion Business / solo workflow → Method 1: Notion AI Meeting Notes

-- Mac user / Meet + Teams mix / client calls / personal Notion / tight budget / want recording too → Method 2: Qureco
+- Mac, Meet + Teams mix, client calls, personal Notion, tight budget, want the recording too → Method 2: Qureco

-- All-internal meetings, team is fine with bots, speaker labels are critical → Method 3: meeting bots
+- All-internal meetings, the team's fine with bots, speaker labels matter → Method 3: meeting bots

 The intersection of "personal Notion + Meet + Teams + client meetings + no bots + recording in the same app" is only fully solved by Qureco.